 Asynchronous may refer to any of the following:

-1. Alternatively referred to as async and start/stop transmission, asynchronous is a data transmission where the communication can start and stop at any time.
-Data sent through an asynchronous transmission contains a start bit and stop bit, helping the receiving end know when it has received all of its data.
+1. Alternatively called async and start/stop transmission, asynchronous is a data transmission where the communication can start and stop at any time.
+Data sent through an asynchronous transmission contains a start bit and stop bit, helping the receiving end know when it has received all its data.

-3. Asynchronous cellular automata are cellular automata that can update independently of each other.
-Despite updating asynchronously, new cell states will immediately affect the calculations of any connected cells.
+3. Asynchronous cellular automata are cellular automata that update independently of each other.
+Despite updating asynchronously, new cell states immediately affect the calculations of any connected cells.

-4. Asynchronous programming is an approach to writing computer programs so that events happen outside of the main program flow.
-These types of programs are called "non-blocking," because the program can continue without being "blocked" by waiting for events like user input or network activity.
+4. Asynchronous programming is an approach to writing computer programs so that events happen outside of the main program flow, in the same overlapping time frame.
+These types of programs are called "non-blocking," because the program can continue without being "blocked" by waiting for events, like user input or network activity.
+This general paradigm of computing is called asynchrony.

 6. Asynchronous method dispatch, also known as AMD, is a client-server networking model that a server does not need to wait for a client's response before processing other client requests.